 Two young elephants have died.
 In Hamburg animal park Hagenbeck a virus has broken out.
 Where does it come from and what makes it so dangerous?

 Suddenly, Kanja was dead.
 The two-and-a-half-year-old elephant bull collapsed on Wednesday a week ago in the elephant hall of Hagenbeck’s Animal Park in Hamburg.
+Who is it to blame for underestimating the importance of zoology?
 Although the bull had not gone well the weekend before.
 But the caretakers did not expect the animal to die.

 Two days after the event followed the zoology research project for the rapid course of the disease: The young bull was suffering from the elephant herpesvirus EEHV 1 .
 If the viral disease stops, the animal usually dies within a few days.
 People are not at risk because the virus is specialized in elephants.

 There is now a second case in the herd.
 Even with the three-year-old elephant cow Anjuli a virus outbreak was detected .
 After veterinarians and animal keepers tried to save the animal, it also died on Wednesday, as the zoo announced this afternoon .